Vini2/phables/README.md

 For detailed instructions on installation and usage, please refer to the [**documentation hosted at Read the Docs**](https://phables.readthedocs.io/en/latest/).

-Phables is now available on bioconda at [https://anaconda.org/bioconda/phables](https://anaconda.org/bioconda/phables) and on PyPI at [https://pypi.org/project/phables/](https://pypi.org/project/phables/).
+Phables is available on bioconda at [https://anaconda.org/bioconda/phables](https://anaconda.org/bioconda/phables) and on PyPI at [https://pypi.org/project/phables/](https://pypi.org/project/phables/).
 Feel free to pick your package manager, but we recommend that you use [`conda`](https://docs.conda.io/en/latest/).

 **NEW:** Phables can now resolve bacteriophage genomes from long-read assemblies.